ConservationInternational/ShinyCam/README.md

 # Code
 ## Directory Structure
-Here is the structure for our repo:
+Here is the structure for our repo.
+Note that the `data` folder will not exist on Github - please match this directory structure on your machine:

 ```.
 ├── team_ci
 |   ├── data